bettercallzaal/ZAIV2/README.md

 - `src/character.ts` - Character definition

-# ZaoGuide Discord Bot
+# ZAO AI Discord Bot

 ## Overview

-The ZaoGuide Discord bot is an AI-powered assistant designed to help new users understand The Zao ecosystem, earn $ZAO Respect tokens, and participate in the community's decentralized governance and activities.
-Built on ElizaOS, this bot provides a comprehensive onboarding experience for new community members while embodying the values of The ZAO (ZTalent Artist Organization) - a decentralized impact network for creators.
+The ZAO AI Discord bot is an AI-powered assistant designed to help new users understand The ZAO ecosystem, earn $ZAO Respect tokens, and participate in the community's decentralized governance and activities.
+It provides a comprehensive onboarding experience for new community members while embodying the values of The ZAO (ZTalent Artist Organization) - a decentralized impact network for creators.

+### Implementation Notes

+This project includes two bot implementations:

+1. **HTTP-based Discord Bot** (`http-discord-bot.js`): A lightweight bot implementation using only Node.js built-in modules, designed for maximum compatibility and minimal dependencies.
+This is the currently active implementation.

+2. **ElizaOS-based Bot** (in `src/` directory): A more feature-rich implementation built on ElizaOS with LLM integration capabilities (not currently active).

+The HTTP-based bot provides all core functionality with high reliability and minimal external dependencies, making it easy to deploy on services like Render.com.

 ## Key Features